dkirkby/E4S/projects/Design.md

 Here are the guidelines:
  - Your project must interact with the physical world (sound, light, movement, etc) somehow.
- - Your project must be capable of operating untethered, from a 9VDC supply (or battery), so you cannot rely on serial input or output for the main features (but you are encouraged to use them for development and testing).
+ - Your project must be capable of operating independently of a laptop connection, so you cannot rely on serial input or output for the main features (but you are encouraged to use them for development and testing).
  - Your project should be at the prototype stage, so use of a bread board and jumper wires is fine, and you do not need to construct an enclosure.
  - You may use components that are not in your kit, but you are responsible for obtaining them in time.
+Some good sources are [adafruit](https://www.adafruit.com/categories) and [sparkfun](https://www.sparkfun.com/categories).

 Your project should require 10-20 hours to build and test once you have all of the components.
 If you are currently spending about 8 hours on each project, then aim for something about twice as ambitious.